 “Total Cost of Ownership can be defined as all the payments and/or expenses that an entity incurred to use and maintain the good or service during the useful life or the time required under proper conditions”

-One way to facilitate understanding of the Total cost of Ownership (TCO) is to compare it with the concept of price.
+One way to facilitate an understanding of the Total cost of Ownership (TCO) is to compare it with the concept of price.

 Price is the amount of money that an entity, person or company, pays to acquire goods or services.